DarkOtter/indexed-bitvec-rs/README.md

 This library is based on the design proposed by Zhou, Andersen and Kaminsky in *Space–Efficient, High–Performance Rank & Select Structures on Uncompressed Bit Sequences*.

+## Licensing

+This library is licensed under the GNU General Public License as published by the Free Software Foundation, either version 3 or a later version.

+If you would be interested in paying for a non-GPL commercial license please open an issue on the [github repository](https://github.com/DarkOtter/indexed-bitvec-rs) or otherwise contact me to discuss.

 ## See also

 I think there is an implementation of the same approach in a